-A document which is chopped by the company, can become legally binding in China.
-This means that whom has physical access to the chops can effectively take legally binding decision in China on behalf of the company.
-As of this reason, we would recommend to carefully manage using chops in your company, either have a dedicated staff member taking care of this item or choosing to outsource this service to an independent company which is experienced in managing chops of the company.
+A document which is chopped by the company becomes legally binding in China.
+This means that the individual with physical access to the chops can effectively take legally binding decisions in China on behalf of the company.
+For this reason, we would recommend to carefully manage using chops in your company, by either having a dedicated staff member taking care of this item or choosing to outsource this service to an independent company which is experienced in managing chops of the company.

 MS Advisory has much experience in supporting foreign enterprises on various compliance procedures.
 If you are interested to learn more about our services, please do not hesitate to contact us at firstname.lastname@example.org

 Or alternatively take a look at our Accounting Services